NateAI/nate.challenge.ios/README.md

 - You can use any UIKit or SwiftUI components you like
 - Third party libraries are allowed, but should be used purposefully
 - Keep in mind UX, Performance, and Readability of code and project structure etc.
-- We'd love for you to present and explain to us your finished app =]
+- One meaningful Unit Test

 ## Bonus
 - Ability to add products via api, feel free to get creative here!
 - Implement seamless pagination with the endpoints provided
 - Add some style / design / animations, completely optional but don't feel limited
-- A few Unit / Automation Test(s)
+- More Unit / Automation Test(s)

 ## Setup